Texas’ current minimum wage rate is $7.25. This is the same as the federal minimum wage as established by the Fair Labor Standards Act (FLSA).

 Information about Texas vacation leave laws may now be found on our Texas Leave Laws page.

-There are no laws or regulations in Texas that require employers to provide their employees with unpaid or paid leave.
+There are no laws or regulations in the state of Texas that require employers to provide their employees with unpaid or paid leave.
 However, this only applies to private-sector employers.
 On the other hand, public sector employers must provide eight hours of sick leave per month for all full-time employees.
+Additionally, under the federal Family and Medical Leave Act (FMLA), some employers may be required to allow eligible employees to leave to care for themselves and their family members.

 Information about Texas sick leave laws may now be found on our Texas Leave Laws page.